goravel/docs/the-basics/views.md

 {{ end }}
 ```

-After creating view, you can use the `View` method to return the view from a route or controller in the application:
+After creating the view, you can use the `View` method to return the view from a route or controller in the application:

 ```go
 facades.Route().Get("/", func(ctx http.Context) http.Response {